EwertonLug/Rigidbody-Trajectory-Prediction/README.md

 - direction - Direction the object will be thrown
 - mass - mass of thrown object
 - simulationTime - maximum time ahead to simulate
-- offsetPosition - Detachment of positions, if necessary -
+- startPosition - Start position of the object
-  Pass a Vector.Zero if you want the exact simulation
 - deltaTime

 ## Limintation